siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/JIRA/overview.md

-# JIRA for IBM UrbanCode Deploy - Overview
+# JIRA for IBM DevOps Deploy - Overview

 The JIRA plug-in includes steps to automate working with JIRA issues as a process step.